SPACEDAO/awesome-rust-recipes/README.md

 - The purpose of these Result types is to encode error-handling information.
 - An instance of io::Result has an expect method that you can call.
 - We can think of {} as little crab pincers that hold a value in place.
+- You can print more than one value using curly brackets